 This self-filling Preston however does have one drawback; it must be erected adjacent to a roof with gutters.
 It is absolutely perfect for schools and has the advantage that it comes in many different sizes.

 governing body would need to look at a 500,000 litre Preston for a

 The cost of a 25kl Preston is roughly divided equally between material and

 labour.
-Bricks, cement and stone, and a roof would cost about
+Bricks, cement and stone would cost about

-The 50,000 kl Preston would have huge economy of scale, but obviously would require the services of a properly qualified civil-engineer.
+The 50,000 kl Preston would have huge economy of scale but obviously would require the services of a properly qualified civil-engineer.
 The home job just requires a bit of savvy.
-Plastering it correctly and placing some reinforcing in the base and in the walls are the only challenges.
+Plastering it correctly is the only challenge; and placing some reinforcing in the base and walls.

 Unlike McCoy, Preston never had the foresight to patent his design.
 It’s not rocket science.

-August was Women’s Month; few things would be more empowering than for government to establish dozens of teams to build Real Prestons, enabling the ladies to spend less time carrying water, at that of questionable quality.
-Underground the it is very cold, even in midsummer, and I find it perfectly potable, but the good wife does boil hers.
+August was Women’s Month; few things would be more empowering than for government to establish dozens of teams to build Real Prestons, enabling the ladies to spend less time carrying water of questionable quality.
+Underground it is very cold, even in midsummer, and I find it perfectly potable; but the good wife does boil hers.

 The real Preston was conceived after seeing the oiler designed by McCoy that revolutionised steam-engines.

 If I was to do it again, I would increase the diameter to five-metres, and perhaps a little deeper depending on how many houses it must supply.